1959 Washington Boeing 707 crash

-On October 19, 1959, N7071, a Boeing 707, was on a demonstration and acceptance flight before being delivered to Braniff International Airways.
-The flight was also used to instruct the Braniff pilots.
-During some maneuvers the control was lost, causing the aerodynamic forces to rip three engines off.
-The plane crash landed, killing all four crew but the four observering passengers sitting in the rear section of the plane survived.
+On October 19, 1959, a Boeing 707, registration N7071, was on a demonstration and acceptance flight before being delivered to Braniff International Airways.
+The flight was also used to instruct Braniff pilots.
+During some maneuvers, flight control was lost and aerodynamic forces caused three of the 707's four engines to be separated from the aircraft.
+Subsequently, the plane crash landed near Arlington, Washington.
+All four crew members were killed, while four observing passengers, located in the rear section of the plane, were injured but survived.

 Background

 Aircraft

 The aircraft involved was a Boeing 707-227 registered as N7071 with serial number 17691.
 It was manufactured on June 11, 1959.
-It was operated by Boeing and it had accumulated 173 flight hours.
-It was a brand new B707.
+It was operated by Boeing Airplane Company and it had accumulated 173 flight hours.

 Crew

 Captain Russel Baum, aged 32, was a Boeing test pilot with 5,015 flight hours.
 Captain John Berke, aged 49, was employed by Braniff International Airways and had logged 23,563 flight hours.
-Captain Frank Staley Jr., age 43, was employed by Braniff International Airways and had accumulated 20,450 flight hours.
+Captain Frank Staley Jr., age 43, was also employed by Braniff and had accumulated 20,450 flight hours.
 Flight Engineer Carl Hagan, aged 28, was employed by Boeing and had accumulated 1,260 flight hours.
 Baum served as instructor for the Captains Berke and Staley, who were on their first training flight on the 707.

+Passengers

+Four observers were also on the flight, listed as passengers: a flight engineer from Braniff, a technical instructor from Braniff, a pilot from Boeing, and an inspector from the Federal Aviation Administration (FAA).